Giant Pacific octopus

-Up close and personal with a giant Pacific octopus
+Up close and personal with these surprising cephalopods

-Learn more about these graceful, intelligent creatures—then visit the Seattle Aquarium for an amazing, one-of-a-kind look through our transparent tube exhibit!
+Learn more about these graceful, intelligent creatures—then visit the Seattle Aquarium for an amazing, up-close look at an octopus in our care!

 The name says it all